 Nuts are so good for you.
 And as long as you’re not eating a whole pound in one sitting, they’re pretty much a guilt-free snack.

-These are slightly sweet, not heavily sugared like glazed nuts, and they have just the right amount of salt and heat.
+These are slightly sweet, not heavily sugared like glazed nuts.
+They have just the right amount of salt and if you like, you can add some heat.
 Plus, can we talk about how much better nut clusters are than individual nuts?!
 Kind of like granola clusters.

-Each type of nut has its own health benefits, so I like to mix them up.
+Each type of nut has its health benefits, so I like mixing them up.
 That way I get a little bit of everything.

 Which Nut is Healthiest?